AzothZephyr/jito-solana-ansible/README.md

 ```

 #### validator identity keys
-identity keys for the deployed validator are stored in files/keys/mainnet.json and files/keys/testnet.json.
+identity keys for the deployed validator are stored in files/keys/mainnet.json and files/keys/testnet.json. it is recommended to generate them locally and store them for safe keeping in case you need to roll out another validator.

 ```
   // solana keygen output here